Accord-Project/accord-nlp/sentence-classification/readme.md

 ## Limitations

 * Only single clauses were considered.
-* Manual annotation required to create the groundtruth, which is costly in term of time and resources.
+* Manual annotation is required to create the groundtruth, which is costly in term of time and resources.